bitcoin-sv/blacklist-manager/doc/DockerImageDeploy.md

 ### 2. Add public key to trust list

-Each Alert Manager has it's own private key, which is used to sign all data sensitive JSON messages that are returned when calling Alert Manager's REST API.
-For BlacklistManager to validate that such messages returned by Alert Manager are indeed valid it has to store public key pair for each Alert Manager that it will be calling.
+Each AlertManager has it's own private key, which is used to sign all data sensitive JSON messages that are returned when calling AlertManager's REST API.
+For BlacklistManager to validate that such messages returned by AlertManager are indeed valid it has to store public key pair for each AlertManager that it will be calling.

 Usage: